Travel in Austria

 1. One is a 15th-century plaque (which still hangs) on the far side of the square.
 The sign is on a building called Jordanhaus and reads in Latin: “The Jordan River cleanses the body of diseases, evil, and sins.
 Therefore, in 1421 the streets of the city burned to testify to the terrible crimes of the Jewish dogs.”

-2. The second souvenir is the remains of the synagogue that was destroyed during the pogroms, which now serves as a museum.
+2. The second souvenir is the remains of the synagogue destroyed during the pogroms, which now houses a museum.
 Additionally, there is a memorial for the Holocaust and a statue of the writer and philosopher Gotthold Ephraim Lessing, who was a good friend of the German-Jewish philosopher Moses Mendelssohn.

 Museum Judenplatz – Mizrachi House

-Archaeological excavations in the square in 1995 uncovered the remains of the ancient synagogue, and in 2000, the Museum Judenplatz was opened as a branch of the main Jewish Museum of Vienna.
+Archaeological excavations in the square in 1995 uncovered the remains of the ancient synagogue, and in 2000, the Museum Judenplatz opened as a branch of the main Jewish Museum of Vienna.
 The museum features an exhibition on the life of the Jewish community from the 14th century.
 The display focuses on the development of the local community and the daily lives of its members.
 As part of the exhibition, there is a virtual tour through the streets of the Jewish quarter, and you can see many artifacts that illustrate Jewish life during this period.
-Besides the exhibition, you can see the foundations of the synagogue that were discovered during the archaeological digs.
+In addition to the exhibition, you can explore the synagogue’s foundations uncovered during the archaeological digs.

 Opening Hours: